Sigma AF 18-125mm f/3.5-5.6 DC (Pentax K) - Review / Lab Test Report - Analysis

-A major weakness of most long range zoom lenses is the level of distortions and the Sigma is no exception.
+A major weakness of most long range zoom lenses is the level of distortion and the Sigma is no exception.

-At 18mm the lens produces a very pronounced degree of barrel distortions changing to pronounced pincushion
+At 18mm the lens produces a very pronounced degree of barrel distortion changing to pronounced pincushion

 clearly not for you.